cagintunc/single_cell_analysis/README.md

     <img src="figures/figure_30.png" alt="Figure-2" width="300">
 </p>

-**Figure 1**: The main menu in which the users can select the tissues to analyze.
+**Figure 1**: The application's main menu where users can select the tissues to analyze.
 It is an interactive interface that allows you to add tissues by clicking 'Add Tissue' button.

 <p align="center">